 Luckily for us, the UC Davis admissions office provides very specific information about admitted students’ GPAs!
-The middle 50% of admitted students have GPAs of between 3.76 and 4.0.
-It’s important to note that this is an unweighted (as opposed to a weighted) GPA average.
+The middle 50% of admitted students have GPAs of between 4.00 and 4.26.
+It’s important to note that this is a weighted GPA average.

 What does that mean?
 Simply put, unweighted GPA calculations use this process.
 Officials calculate them by awarding 4.0 to an A, 3.0 to a B, and so on.
 However, many high schools like to reward students for taking harder classes with a boost to their GPAs, by “weighting” them.
 In this case, an A gets a 5.0, a B 4.0, etc.

 So far, we’ve only looked at the numbers involved in UC Davis admissions (UC Davis SAT scores, UC Davis ACT scores, etc.).
 However, numbers aren’t the only thing that UC Davis looks at!
 Essays are also important (though UC Davis admissions calls them “Personal Insights”—more on this below).
 Be sure to follow guidelines for letters of recommendation as well…the UC Davis admissions office is adamant about not receiving extra materials!

 UC Davis students are incredibly diverse and come from a wide variety of backgrounds.
 33% of students are Asian/Pacific Islander; 25% are white/Caucasian; 21% are Hispanic/Latinx/Chicanx; 14% are international; 4% are African American; and 1% are Native American or Alaskan Native.

 Does UC Davis have a wait list?

 Yes, it does!
 And actually, students on the wait list have pretty good odds.
 In the last reported admissions cycle, 17,631 students accepted their places on the wait list—and of those, 9,764 were eventually accepted.